flakeed/openai-completion/README.md

 A package with which we can use OpenAI completion

-# Steps for Starting to Use Completion from Deep
+# Steps for Starting to Use Completion from Deep:

+1.